 If there is sufficient time to transition in and out of LPDS, then the policy has come to the decision to enter LPDS.
 However, there will be some latency to wake up the device from LPDS to be ready to perform the processing that is scheduled.
-To ensure that the processor is ready in time to perform the scheduled processing, the policy needs to compute an earlier wakeup time to accommodate the wake latency.
+To ensure that the processor is ready in time to perform the scheduled processing, the policy needs to compute an earlier wakeup time to accommodate the wake latency (later, in step 12).

-To determine the earlier wakeup time, first the current tick count is obtained with Clock_getTicks() (step 8).
-An earlier API call (step 5) got the number of future ticks when work was scheduled.
-However, since the actual tick count for that work is unknown, we got the current tick value and added the delta to that.
+To determine the earlier wakeup time, first the current tick count is obtained with Clock_getTicks() and the Real Time Clock (RTC) count is sampled (step 8).
+An earlier API call (step 5) got the number of future ticks when work was scheduled (deltaTick).
+However, since the actual tick count for that work is unknown, we get the current tick value and add the delta to that (step 10).

-To avoid drift over time when computing elapsed ticks based on sampled RTC counts, the policy always references the tick count and RTC count from an initial reference time.
-These reference values are obtained once, the first time LPDS is activated (step 9).
-The tick count for the next scheduled work then combines the future tick count from step 5 and the current tick count from step 8 (step 10).
+To avoid drift over time when computing elapsed ticks based on RTC counts, the policy references the tick count and RTC count from an initial reference time.
+These reference values are obtained and stored before the first time LPDS is activated (step 9).
+The tick count for the next scheduled work is computed by adding the deltaTick count from step 5 and the current tick count from step 8 (step 10).

 '''

 / decision is now made, going to transition to LPDS ... /

-/ get current tick count /
+/ get current Clock tick count /

 beforeTick = Clock_getTicks();

+/ sample the RTC count before sleep /

+beforeRTC = getCountsRTC();

 / if this is the first LPDS activation stash initial counts /

 if (first) {

 firstTick = beforeTick;

-firstRTC = getCountsRTC();
+firstRTC = beforeRTC;

 first = false;

 }

 / set tick count for next scheduled work /

 workTick = beforeTick + deltaTick;

 '''

+Q

-The SYSTICK timer is stopped, but will be started again later (step 11).
+The SYSTICK timer is stopped (step 11), but will be started again later (step 23).